Tesla shares plunge on weak 1Q deliveries

-Shares of Tesla plunged Thursday in premarket trading after the electric-car marker disclosed that first-quarter deliveries of its vehicles plummeted 31 percent from the previous three-month period and warned that its first-quarter income will "be negatively impacted."
+Shares of Tesla plunged Thursday in premarket trading after the electric-car maker disclosed that first-quarter deliveries of its vehicles plummeted 31 percent from the previous three-month period and warned that its first-quarter income will "be negatively impacted."

 Continue Reading Below